ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/04--gof--structural-design-patterns/terms.md

 ### Adapters

 The *adapter* pattern serves as a flexible solution for harmonizing mismatched interfaces.
+An example may be adapting an old system component to a new system component or vice versa.

 ### Decorators

 The *decorator* pattern is used to extend the behavior of an object without using inheritance.
+We can add responsibilities to an object dynamically, and in a transparent manner (without affecting other objects).
+Python decorators can actually do much more than the decorator pattern.

 ### Bridges